cavalen/aolab-azure/README.md

 ### Part 1:
 Install Ansible and additional requeriments in a Linux server (or Virtual Machine) to deploy infrastructure in Azure.
-You can use MacOS but you need to install Ansible and Python-pip using a package manger like `brew`
+You can use MacOS but you need to install Ansible and Python-pip using a package manger like `brew`.

 Check/run `install_ansible.sh` if using Linux: